uhasker/getting-things-done-in-next-js/src/chapter1/07-basic-datastructures.md

 console.log(arr); // [ 1, 2 ]
 ```

-The `reverse` method allows you to reverse the element of an array:
+The `reverse` method allows you to reverse an array:

 ```js
 const arr = [1, 2, 3];